Alternative Spiritual Oversight (ASO)

 In communicating with your bishop, your PCC or individual clergy will need to decide whether their reason for requesting alternative spiritual oversight is primarily addressing a personally need or if it helps give them a protesting voice.

 If your diocesan bishop has publicly declared and demonstrated their orthodoxy then CEEC would not normally facilitate alternative spiritual oversight.
+You can let us know that you would request ASO if your diocesan was not orthodox by filling out the form on this page.

 The bishops that we are working with to provide alternative spiritual oversight may or may not wish to offer it if your diocesan bishop is against it.
 But we will also be offering alternative spiritual oversight through non-consecrated overseers who we hope will be able to offer this support regardless of your diocesan bishop.